microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 - **Optional dependencies**: These are packages that allow your app to provide additional functionality but, without which, it will still work with gracefully degraded function. **Note that it is YOUR responsibility to check whether or not optional packages are installed in code and gracefully handle the situation where they are not.**

-To install dev and optional dependencies use the **Install As** combo at the bottom of the **npm Package Management** dialog.
+To install dev and optional dependencies use the **Install As** dropdown at the bottom of the **npm Package Management** dialog.
 (Note that this is only available when **Local Packages** is selected, since it makes no sense for global packages.)

 ![](Images/npm-install-as-combo.png)

-This combo has three values:
+This dropdown has three values:

 - **Standard Dependency**: packages are required to run your app and will be added to the **dependencies** collection in _package.json_.
 - **Dev Dependency**: packages are required only for development and will be added to the **devDependencies** collection in _package.json_.
 Packages should _not_ be required to run your app.